iTwin/appui/docs/changehistory/NextVersion.md

     }
     ```

+    > [!NOTE]
+    > Newly defined `iconElement` property needs to be read by the consumers to display the icon in a toolbar, unless the `ToolbarItemUtilities.createForTool` helper is used when creating toolbar items.

   - `ToolUtilities.isWithIcon` function is a type guard that checks if a tool has a React icon element defined.
+Which is useful to read the icon element from the tool type.

     ```tsx
     if (ToolUtilities.isWithIcon(MyTool)) {